UBC-MOAD/docs/jupyter.rst

   http://gra705.graham.sharcnet:8888/?token=327caed3d832eefaad25a57cbf01de9f42685ced4306e036

-the token is :kbd:`327caed3d832eefaad25a57cbf01de9f42685ced4306e036`.
+the token is ``327caed3d832eefaad25a57cbf01de9f42685ced4306e036``.

-When you run Jupyter in this way, remember that all of the notebooks and files you are working with are on the remote computer (:kbd:`graham`) file system, not on your laptop.
+When you run Jupyter in this way, remember that all of the notebooks and files you are working with are on the remote computer (``graham``) file system, not on your laptop.
 So,
 when you commit your changes with :program:`git`,